OpenZeppelin/cairo-contracts/docs/Extensibility.md

 * Must not prefix `C` functions with an underscore (e.g. `ERC20.transfer`)
 * Must prefix `S` functions with the name of the namespace to prevent clashing with other libraries (e.g. `ERC20_balances`)
 * Must not implement any `@external`, `@view`, or `@constructor` functions
-* Can implement library constructor functions as long as they're not decorated with `@constructor` or `@external`
+* Can implement initializers (never as `@constructor` or `@external`)
-* Must not call library constructors on any function
+* Must not call initializers on any function

 ### Contracts

 * Can import from libraries
 * Should implement `@external` functions if needed
-* Should implement a `@constructor` function that calls library constructors
+* Should implement a `@constructor` function that calls initializers
-* Must not call library constructors in any function beside the main constructor
+* Must not call initializers in any function beside the constructor

-Note that since library constructors will never be marked as `@external` and they won’t be called from anywhere but the main constructor, there’s no risk of re-initialization after deployment.
-It’s up to the library developers not to make library constructors interdependent to avoid weird dependency paths that may lead to double construction of libraries.
+Note that since initializers will never be marked as `@external` and they won’t be called from anywhere but the constructor, there’s no risk of re-initialization after deployment.
+It’s up to the library developers not to make initializers interdependent to avoid weird dependency paths that may lead to double construction of libraries.

 ## Presets